 This type of policy tends to be purchased by older people who may have children who are no longer dependants, or a mortgage to pay.
 One of the main benefits of whole-of-life insurance is that it can help your family deal with any bills associated with inheritance tax.
 It also may appeal to you if you’re determined to leave some form of inheritance to your loved ones, or if you want to help with your funeral costs.

 Get a quote or get in touch

 It can be difficult to navigate the industry jargon and range of options, but it really needn’t be that daunting.
 That’s where Cavendish can help.
-Whether you want to get a quote using our intuitive, step by step quote journey or chat online or over the phone - we’re here to help you find a cost effective life insurance policy that suits you.
+Whether you want to get a quote using our intuitive, step by step quote journey or over the phone - we’re here to help you find a cost effective life insurance policy that suits you.

 Get a quote now...

 Alternatively, if you'd rather speak to us please call: